 The restored canal is likely to share the river course along this stretch, which was in fact the case when the canal was first built.
 (The canal was later separated to avoid constantly silting-up.)

-An oil pipeline crosses the canal near Occupation Bridge and would be an obstruction to navigation.
-This therefore needs to be re-routed under the canal bed.
+An oil pipeline crosses the canal near Occupation Bridge and is an obstruction to navigation.
+This would need to be re-routed under the canal bed.

 This section is often referred to as the 'missing mile' and was infilled when the M5 was built.
 The yellow items on the map below indicate where significant new structures are required, including a new canal channel under an existing M5 underpass used by the River Frome.

 A38 (Bristol Road) Bridges

 The original route of the canal now bisects the A38/A419 roundabout in the top left corner of the above map.

 New Canal Channel